-Small business, agency, publication, or anything in between, I’m sure outsourcing the writing for your blog has crossed your mind.
+For small businesses, agencies, publications, or anything in between, I’m sure outsourcing the writing for your blog has crossed your mind.
+But hiring the right blog writer can be a challenge.

-There are many mistakes that can be made when hiring blog article writers that can end up costing you, big time!
+Many mistakes can be made when hiring blog article writers that can end up costing you big time!

 As an established professional writing agency, we’ve gotten hiring the proper copywriters down to a science and know what red flags to avoid.

 Here are 7 mistakes that people make when hiring blog article writers.

-There is a subcategory of blog writer for everything you could image: health and beauty, finance, digital marketing, writing, animals, relationships and so on.
+There is a subcategory of blog writers for everything you could imagine: health and beauty, finance, digital marketing, writing, animals, relationships and so on.

 While many blog article writers have more than one niche or at least feel comfortable stepping into another niche for a client, other writers don’t.

-To find the perfect candidate for your job posting, be very specific when describing the position.
-It should be abundantly clear the subject you need written about and the expectations you have for the writer.
+Be very specific when describing the position to find the perfect candidate for your job posting.
+It should be abundantly clear the subject you need to be written about and the expectations you have for the writer.

 Investing and Finance Blog Article Writers Needed